-- 10.2.4 In no circumstances may a staff member from DCU act as an External Examiner to a linked college, or vice versa, nor may a staff member of a linked college act as an External Examiner in another linked college.
-A staff member from Dundalk Institute of Technology may not be appointed as an external examiner for a DCU registered research student nor vice versa. - 10.2.5 No individual external to the university who has acted as supervisor to a student, or has been involved with the progress of the candidate's research, may act as External Examiner for the student following the submission of the thesis. - 10.2.6 Reciprocal examining arrangements between the University and other colleges/institutions in the same subject area should be avoided, as should disproportionate dependence on any specific School or Department in a given institution.
-Typically, a year should elapse between appointments involving the same Schools/Departments. - 10.2.7 The External Examiner(s) should be contacted informally by the supervisor to ascertain availability and willingness to undertake the role within the timescale envisaged. - 10.2.8 All nominations of External Examiners are submitted for approval to the Graduate Research Studies Board by means of the notification of intention to submit thesis for examination form, which includes an outline curriculum vitae for completion.
-Approved appointments are valid for a period of 12 months. - 10.2.9 External Examiners should normally have the following qualities and competencies: - recognised expertise in the area which is the subject matter of the thesis being examined; - experience in supervising research students to completion at the level of the award being sought and in the examination process of such students at the level of the award being sought; and - formal academic qualification and/or professional qualification which is recognised within the particular discipline as forming a suitable background to allow the individual to act in the role of External Examiner.
+Department in a given institution.
+Typically, a year should elapse between appointments involving the same Schools/Departments.

+- 10.2.7 The External Examiner(s) should be contacted informally by the supervisor to ascertain availability and willingness to undertake the role within the timescale envisaged. - 10.2.8 All nominations of External Examiners are submitted for approval to the Graduate Research Studies Board by means of the notification of intention to submit thesis for examination form, which includes an outline curriculum vitae for completion.
+Approved appointments are valid for a period of 12 months. - 10.2.9 External Examiners are expected to have the following qualities and competencies: - recognised expertise in the area which is the subject matter of the thesis being examined; - experience in supervising research students to completion at the level of the award being sought - experience in the examination process of such students at the level of the award being sought; and - formal academic qualification and/or professional qualification which is recognised within the particular discipline as forming a suitable background to allow the individual to act in the role of External Examiner.